shoeffner/mthesis/src/models_and_methods.md

 in [Caffe](http://caffe.berkeleyvision.org/) [@Jia2014], which can be
 integrated into C++ programs.
 One disadvantage of iTracker is, that it is only trained on iPhones and iPads.

+## Datasets

+Some datasets were needed during the development and tests for Gaze.
+While for most ad-hoc tests the webcam live stream is enough, it is not enough to allow for reproducibility of the results.

+The first dataset, pexels, is a custom dataset with 120 images from [Pexels.com](https://pexels.com).
+These images are released under the CC0 license [@CC0License], which allows to reuse, modify and redistribute them.
+The images are rescaled so that all are \SI{640}{{pixels}} wide.
+After resizing, the smallest image measures \SI{640x332}{{pixels}}, the biggest
+\SI{640x1137}{{pixels}}.
+Most images are portrait photographs using different backgrounds, poses, facial expressions, lighting conditions, and more.
+The majority of images are color images and contain a single person's face, with few exceptions to this rule (exceptions are partial faces, full body photographs, multiple people, or cats).
+The people in the images are of different sexes, ages, and colors, but the vast majority are young white females (about 71).
+Another 20 people are young white males.
+Only a handful of people appear to be older than 50, and only about 10 people are of other ethnicies.
+Less than five people appear in more than one picture[^pexelsnumbersapprox].
+A few example faces can be seen in
+@fig:examplefaces.
+Because the dataset was downloaded for this thesis and is used to detect eye centers, to evaluate the results they are annotated by hand.
+The annotations and scaled images can be found as supplementary material at the [thesis' GitHub repository](GITHUBARCHIVELINK).
+A script is provided inside the thesis' code repository to download the original images and perform the annotations.

+TODO(shoeffner): Replace GITHUBARCHIVELINK with correct link

+[^pexelsnumbersapprox]: All numbers are only approximate counts to get an idea of the dataset, as the age is always difficult to guess and even sex and skin color can become difficult depending on pose, lighting, or accessories.

+To compare the pupil detection with the original implementations (see
+@sec:pupil-localization-evaluation), the [BioID
+dataset](https://www.bioid.com/facedb/) [@Jesorsky2001] is used.
+It contains 1521 gray images with a fixed resolution of \SI{384x286}{{pixels}}.
+The BioID dataset features only 23 different people but multiple images of each.
+Thirty arbitrary example photos can be found in @fig:bioid_examples.

+As described in @sec:an-alternative-approach-itracker, the iTracker is trained using the GazeCapture dataset [@Krafka2016].
+It includes photos of \num{1450} subjects and almost 2.5 million frames.
+Unfortunately the download of the raw data is hidden behind a registration, but @Krafka2016 describe the dataset thoroughly and give some example images.